For the Huggers

-We are around here.
-We hug hello.
-We hug good-bye.
+Back before COVID-19, we hugged around here.
+We hugged hello.
+We hugged good-bye.

-We know to start leaving five minutes early to allow for the rounds of hugging everybody in the room.
+We knew to start leaving five minutes early to allow for the rounds of hugging everybody in the room.

-I want to hug God like that.
+But I want to hug God like that, too.
 And have him hug me back.